{

 {name: Erwin, salary: 9000}

-Here is a simple and easy approach to printing object properties in JSON format.
+There are numerous ways to accomplish this using JSON libraries.
+Here, we present a simple and straightforward approach to print object properties in JSON format.

-Add the toJson() method to the class Below is added to the console.
+First, add the toJson() method to the class.
+Below is an example added to the console:

 Map<String, dynamic> toJson() => {"name": name, "salary": salary};